cloudmailin/docs.cloudmailin.com/content/receiving_email/examples/ruby.md

 Notice the call to `skip_before_filter :verify_authenticity_token` to make sure that rails doesn't raise an exception because we have no way of knowing the token.

-Then log into [CloudMailin](http://www.cloudmailin.com) and make sure you set your address to deliver to http://yourdomain.com/incoming_mails and thats it!
+Then log into [CloudMailin] and make sure you set your address to deliver to `http://example.com/incoming_mail` (replace example.com with your app's URL) and send our first message. and thats it!

 ## Griddler CloudMailin and Rails